-2018 is a year of change for David.
-It is his 41st year as a professional musician and 55th year associated with the entertainment, hospitality, and keyboard industries.
-In 2017 David completed 22 years in The Tower Ballroom Blackpool and decided to take a semi-retired approach to life!
+2021 is Davids' 44th year as a professional musician and 58th year associated with the entertainment, hospitality, and keyboard industries.
+In 2018 David completed 23 years in The Tower Ballroom Blackpool and decided to take a semi-retired approach to life.

 As a chorister with Jesus College Choir Cambridge, he became interested in the majesty of the classical organ.
 It was when his parents gave him a wind up gramophone with some 78rpm records, including one by Sidney Torch at the Regal Marble Arch Christie, David found an exciting musical prospect and sought out the cinema organs available.